yangzhou6666/SyntaxRePro/README.md

 # Progress

 ## On Going
+- [ ] Try to reproduce Sensibility Experiment
+- [ ] Write a report: What to Compare?
+A Perspective of Practical Use.

+## Backlog

+- [ ] Extract source files with compilation errors from BlueJ.
+- [ ] Extract source files with compilation errors from Travis CI.

+## Done
+### Week 5

-- [ ] Literature Review: define What is "Syntax Errors".
+- [x] Literature Review: define What is "Syntax Errors".
-- [ ] Literature Review: What errors do these tools focus on?
+- [x] Literature Review: What errors do these tools focus on?
-- [ ] Write a short report about last two questions.
+- [x] Write a short report about last two questions.
-- [ ] Mail to SNIC to Handle User Agreement.
+- [x] Mail to SNIC to Handle User Agreement.
+- [x] Fully reproduce the experiment of [don't panic..]
+- [x] Experiments: calculate percentage of syntax errors of 200,000 BlueJ files (100%)

 The dataset of the paper - [A Large-Scale Empirical Study of Compiler Errors in Continuous Integration](https://compilererrorinci.github.io) might not be useful to this project.
 Because syntax errors lead to compilation errors but the converse is not always true.
 It makes me question that **are these papers focusing on syntax errors?**